Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 Embryo Quality

-Until to the development of vitrification (the new freezing technique), the method of freezing embryos was very slow and could be harmful to the embryos.
+Until the development of vitrification (the new freezing technique), the method of freezing embryos was very slow and could be harmful to the embryos.
 Survival rates from thaw were not good, and when embryos were thawed, their quality could be compromised.
 This resulted in significantly poorer outcomes for frozen transfers.
-However, with vitrification came the ability for frozen and thawed embryos to maintain their quality to a high degree.
-This meant that the embryo quality is now near-identical for both fresh and frozen embryos.
+However, with vitrification came the ability of frozen embryos to maintain their quality.
+This meant that frozen embryo quality is now near-identical for both fresh and frozen embryos.

 Uterine Receptivity